morriscb/Weigh-SEY/README.md

 # Weigh-SEY
 Astronomy code for empirically estimating the contribution to galaxy over-density from systematic effects.
-See Morrison &amp; Hildebrandt et al. 2015 for details on the method.
+See Morrison &amp; Hildebrandt 2015 for details on the method.